Build Awesome GPU Compute Apps!

 Compile Your Application

 Build the exported application and see your shaders running in seconds.

 Great Examples, Scriptable, Awesome Documentation

 Scenome comes with all the features you need to be successful.
 There are numerous sample shaders, the application is extensible via scripting, and there are step-by-step tutorials with thousands of pages of API reference documentation.

 Thousands Of Shader Examples

 Object-oriented scripting language that is like C++ but easier.
-Write custom application commands, event handlers, new wizards, and other custom tools.
+Write custom application commands, event handling, or even new wizards.
 Recompile the entire Scenome Scripting Language codebase in seconds.

 Access amazing documentation, including step-by-step tutorials that show you how to create shaders, test the features of your GPU, or use Scenome Scripting Language API.